Aya Kachi (email@example.com, BeurteilerIn)

 Fintan Oeri (firstname.lastname@example.org)

-During your university study, you can learn a lot of things.
-However, there may not be many opportunities where you can gain deep and thorough knowledge about a single topic.
-I hope that this thesis seminar offers you such a platform and at the end of the semester you can boast with confidence (and evidence) that you have developed good knowledge on certain issues in sustainability/energy/climate.
+During your study at the university, you can learn many things.
+However, there are not a plenty of opportunities where you can gain deep and thorough knowledge about a single topic.
+I hope that this thesis seminar offers you such an opportunity and, at the end of the semester, you can boast with confidence (and evidence) that you have developed good knowledge on certain issues related to energy and climate policy.

 (1) Kick-off meeting 1 (Lecture on thesis-writing and topics)

-(3) Individual meetings to finalize your research question.
-(You will later sign up for a specific time slot via Doodle)
+(2) Individual meetings to finalize your research question.
+(You will later sign up for a 30-minute time slot via Doodle)

 Those who completed these lectures will be allocated with a higher priority.